r1pk/network-monitor/README.md

 - Periodic measurements of network parameters such as download/upload speed, latency, and packet loss.
 - Interactive charts for visualizing historical connection statistics.
-- Persistent storage of measurement results in a MySQL database.
+- Persistent storage of measurement results in a SQLite database.
 - Separate server and client modules for data collection and visualization.

 ## Preview